donovanglover/jd/README.md

 # jd

-CLI, web server, and library for interacting with [Johnny.Decimal](https://johnnydecimal.com/) systems.
+CLI and library for interacting with [Johnny.Decimal](https://johnnydecimal.com/) systems.

 ## Features (for users)